Excess 14 Spares

 From the Excess Manual, here’s a quick reference, with a few notes(*)

-For direct replacements, consider getting 1m longer as you can cut the 1m off, shifting the routine wear marks, extending the line for another season.
+For direct replacements, consider getting 1m longer, as you can cut the 1m off, shifting the routine wear marks, extending the line for another season.

 I’ve also added a column for what we’ve replaced the factory lines with.
 In some cases, like the sheets, the diameter is slightly smaller as the replacement is a Dyneema core and Dyneema inner cover for extra strength (Liros Racer.